bitboom/middleware/README.md

 Refer [this](https://github.sec.samsung.net/RS7-SECIOTSW/tizen-osquery/tree/master/src/vist/query-builder)
 to compare ours and other opensources.

-# Difference with osquery
-Osquery views operating system as table from the perspective of the system administrator.
-It provides osqueryd(daemon), osqueryi(interactive shell).

-We view operating system as table from the perspective of the system programmar.
-Our purpose is to provide them more compact and more efficient interface from this different perspective.

 # ViST, Virtual Security Table
 ViST(Virtual Security Table) is a security monitoring framework using SQL query.
 - Provides APIs for monitoring and controlling security resources.